Dynamic Phase Transitions in Mean-Field Ginzburg-Landau Models: Conjugate Fields and Fourier-Mode Scaling: Background

+Figure~\ref{fig2} shows how a constant field $h$ tilts the double well.
+For $h=0$ the curve is symmetric, while negative $h$ deepens the minimum at negative $m$ and raises the one at positive $m$, favoring negative magnetization (case mirrored for positive $h$).
+The magnetization relaxes to free-energy minima according to the Time-Dependent Ginzburg--Landau (TDGL) equation

-When the oscillation period \(P\) is large enough and \(h(t)\) changes slowly, the system will gradually fall from one well to the other back and forth.
-This is represented in Figure~\ref{fig:side-by-side}A, where the system exhibits a symmetric hysteresis loop.
-However, if \(h(t)\) changes rapidly, the system will not have enough time to transition between the two wells and will get stuck in one state of magnetization exhibiting a nonzero dynamic order parameter.
-Such behavior of the system is displayed in Figure~\ref{fig:side-by-side}B as two asymmetric hysteresis loops, where the initial \(m(0)\) determines which loop the system gets stuck in.
-This separation in two loops is called bifurcation.
+When $h(t)$ changes slowly (the oscillation period $P$ is large), the system will gradually fall from one well to the other exhibiting a symmetric hysteresis loop (Figure~\ref{fig:left}).
+For small $P$, the system does not have enough time to transition and gets stuck in one well exhibiting a nonzero period-averaged magnetization and two asymmetric hysteresis loops (Figure~\ref{fig:right}); the initial $m(0)$ determines which loop is followed and such separation is called a bifurcation of the DPT.